SomajitDey/JuFF/readme.txt

 JuFF is not meant for syncing across multiple devices.
 However, that by no means reduces portability.
 All data assciated with your JuFF account stays within your JuFF inbox.
-Therefore, you can just carry it with you, on a thumbdrive e.g..
+Therefore, you can just carry it with you, on a thumbdrive e.g., or sync it with your cloud storage account such as Dropbox, Google Drive, Onedrive or Pcloud.
 On a new machine, just direct JuFF to that inbox, and it takes on from there.
 At your option, you can also keep your JuFF inbox encrypted.
 However, JuFF won't do that encryption as of now, you gotta do it on your own.